Start Dates and Location

 Unit 5: Developing Skills for Gaining Employment

-Focusing on core employability skills, this unit covers CV writing, interview techniques and effective communication strategies, tailored to the needs of older job seekers.
+This unit focuses on essential employability skills necessary for securing and maintaining employment.
+The unit includes CV writing, interview techniques, and effective communication strategies tailored to the needs of older workers re-entering the job market.

 Unit 6: Career Planning